NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ```
 See the [Configuration Guide](../../user_guides/configuration-guide.md) for information about the contents of these files.

-1. Create a folder, such as `config` for your configuration:
+1. Create a folder, such as *config*, for your configuration:

    ```bash
    mkdir config
    cd config
    ```

-2. Create a `config.yml` file with the following content:
+2. Create a *config.yml* file with the following content:

    ```yaml
    models: